ninety47/mt4-indies/README.md

 **Coming soon:**
 * **COT**: Commitments of Traders (COT) indicator(s) under development (see www.cftc.gov for more infomration).
 * **Spread**: A basic indcator display some information about the symbol, spread etc (almost ready to publish).
-* **Paulus1M1T**: An experiment in deriving expectancy from a basic mechanical system.
+* **Paulus1M1T**: An experiment in deriving expectancy for a basic mechanical system from within MT4.
 The 1 minute 1 trade indicator implements a method outlined in a thread on Forex Factory.
-My implementation of this system as indicator is **NOT** an endorsement of it or as a trading system - it was just an experiment. (needs some code clean up).
+My implementation of this system as indicator is **NOT** an endorsement of the thread or the trading system - it was just an experiment. (needs some code clean up).

 #References